ART: Step-by-Step Guide

 Step 10 – Hormonal Support of the Uterine Lining (Progesterone Supplements)

 • Successful attachment of embryo(s) to the uterine lining depends on adequate hormonal support.
+In a fresh embryo transfer, progesterone is routinely given.

 Step 11 - Pregnancy Test